pagano-antonio/SpringSentinel/README.md

 PERF-004 (Cache TTL Configuration): Verifies that methods annotated with @Cacheable have a corresponding Time-To-Live (TTL) defined in the application properties to avoid stale data.

-🔐 Security
+🔐 Security: Focused on protecting sensitive data and ensuring secure endpoint configurations.

 SEC-001 (Hardcoded Secrets Scanner): Checks class fields and properties for variable names matching sensitive patterns (e.g., password, apikey, token) that do not use environment variable placeholders.

 SEC-002 (Insecure CORS Policy): Flags the use of the "*" wildcard in @CrossOrigin annotations, which is a significant security risk for production APIs.

 SEC-003 (Exposed Repositories): Warns if spring-boot-starter-data-rest is included, as it automatically exposes repositories without explicit security configurations.

-🏗️ Architecture & Thread Safety
+🏗️ Architecture & Thread Safety: Rules to ensure code follows Spring Framework best practices and is safe for multi-threaded execution.

 ARCH-001 (Singleton Thread Safety): Detects mutable state in Singleton beans (Lombok-aware).

 ARCH-002 (Field Injection Anti-pattern): Flags the use of @Autowired on private fields, encouraging Constructor Injection for better testability and immutability.